sahana1s/Align-on-Cue-CAPTCHA/README.md

 - WebGL unavailable: the client falls back to a CSS noise overlay, but obfuscation is weaker.
 Use a modern browser with WebGL for best effect.
 - Verification always fails: check server logs for signature/POW errors.
 Ensure `CAPTCHA_SECRET` is identical between server restarts and that the client includes fingerprint_hash when requesting a challenge.

-## Production notes

-- Serve behind HTTPS and keep `CAPTCHA_SECRET` secret and rotated as needed.
-- Use Redis (`REDIS_URL`) in production to persist counters/lockouts across multiple server instances.
-- Collect telemetry carefully and respect privacy best practices — sanitize or truncate before storing long-term.

-## Roadmap / improvements

-- Persist suspicious IPs and counters to Redis so they survive restarts
-- Add an admin UI to view flagged IPs and tune thresholds
-- Add server-side telemetry ingestion + a basic classifier to reduce false positives
 - Provide a `docker-compose.yml` to start server + redis + static server